 VisionCams take images automatically.
-The default programme takes time-lapse pictures depending on how much movement is detected in the scene and is activated by swivelling the lens cover open.
-A selection of other programmes are also available for download here, each capturing and modifying images in different ways.
+The default program takes time-lapse pictures depending on how much movement is detected in the scene and is activated by swivelling the lens cover open.
+A selection of other programs are also available from the VisionCam software page, each capturing and modifying images in different ways.
 This allows VisionCams to support a wide range of experimental uses.

 Preserving privacy is fundamental to VisionCams.
 For instance, the default programme saves and displays only the contours of scenes, producing images that are evocative without being invasive.
 Compact VisionCam is designed to be noticeable when left in place.
 The display is adjacent to the camera, so it can be seen while images are captured.
 It takes an image when motion is detected and displays a preview of what it has seen in the form of a looped stop-frame animation on screen.
 The camera can be left for hours to capture the rhythms and flows of its location, and stopped by closing the lens cover.

 The casing for the Compact VisionCam can be printed on all 3D printers without support material.
 This design is smaller than VisionCam Tall and can be used in portrait or landscape orientations.
-It requires only off-the-shelf components that you can buy online and the Raspberry Pi operating system and VisionCam software is available on this site as a single disk image that can be flashed to an SD card in one step.
-Powered via a USB port, it can be plugged into the mains or run for hours using a standard USB battery.
+It requires only off-the-shelf components that you can buy online.
+Both the Raspberry Pi operating system and the VisionCam software are available as a single disk image, and can be flashed to an SD card in one step.
+Powered via a USB port, it can be plugged into a mains adaptor or run for hours using a standard USB battery.

 There is selection of 3D printable accessories that can be attached to the VisionCams to extend their physical functionality.